-The quadratic reciprocity law of Gauss provides a precise answer to the following question: For which primes p is the image of a in $(\mathbf{Z}/p\mathbf{Z})^$ a perfect square?
-Amazingly, the answer depends only on the reduction of p modulo 4a.
+The Quadratic Reciprocity Law of Gauss provides a precise answer to the following question: For which primes p is the image of a in $(\mathbf{Z}/p\mathbf{Z})^$ a perfect square?
+A deep fact, which we will completely prove in this chapter, is that the answer depends only on the reduction of p modulo 4a.
+Thus to decide if a is a square modulo p, one only needs to consider the residue of p modulo 4a, which is extremely surprising.
+It turns out that this "reciprocity law" goes to the heart of modern number theory and touches on advanced topics such as class field theory and the Langlands program.

-There are over a hundred proofs of the quadratic reciprocity law (see [Lem] for a long list).
-In this chapter we give two proofs.
+There are over a hundred proofs of the Quadratic Reciprocity Law (see [Lem] for a long list).
+In this chapter, we give two proofs.
 The first, which we give in Section 4.3, is completely elementary and involves keeping track of integer points in intervals.
-It is satisfying because one can understand every detail without much abstraction, but it is unsatisfying because it is difficult to conceptualize what is going on.
-In sharp contrast, our second proof, which we give in Section 4.4, in more abstract and uses a conceptual development of properties of Gauss sums.
-You should read Sections 4.1 and

-4.2, then at least one of Section 4.3 or Section 4.4, depending on your taste and how much abstract algebra you know.
+It is satisfying because one can understand every detail without much abstraction, but it might be unsatisfying if you find it difficult to conceptualize what is going on.
+In contrast, our second proof, which we give in Section 4.4, is more abstract and uses a conceptual development of properties of Gauss sums.
+You should read Sections 4.1 and 4.2, then at least one of Section 4.3 or Section 4.4, depending on your taste and how much abstract algebra you know.